Back to Stories & News

 • Cognitive impairment reflects normal aging and is inevitable

-• CCD is not a common disease
+• CDS is not a common disease

 • There are no effective preventives or treatments

-These misconceptions can keep owners from seeking care, and veterinarians from recommending treatments that can help dogs with CCD.
-The earlier that signs of CCD are detected, the sooner owners can intervene to reverse or slow disease progression.
+These misconceptions can keep owners from seeking care, and veterinarians from recommending treatments that can help dogs with CDS.
+The earlier that signs of CDS are detected, the sooner owners can intervene to reverse or slow disease progression.

-The estimated prevalence rates of CCD range from 14% to 35% in the pet dog population, with the prevalence dramatically increasing as dogs age.
-One study found the prevalence of CCD was 28% in dogs aged 11 to 12 years old but jumped to 68% in dogs 15 to 16 years old.
+The estimated prevalence rates of CDS range from 14% to 35% in the pet dog population, with the prevalence dramatically increasing as dogs age.
+One study found the prevalence of CDS was 28% in dogs aged 11 to 12 years old but jumped to 68% in dogs 15 to 16 years old.
 Unfortunately, because many owners and veterinarians tend to accept some cognitive decline as normal, the true incidence of the disease is probably higher than what is reported.

 Another prevalence study followed cognitive abilities in a group of dogs more than 8 years old over a two-year period.
 They found that 33% of dogs with normal cognitive behavior at the beginning of the study progressed to having mild impairment during the study period.
-In addition, 22% of the study dogs with mild impairment developed CCD in the same time frame.
+In addition, 22% of the study dogs with mild impairment developed CDS in the same time frame.

-Making the diagnosis
+Making the Diagnosis

 Diagnosis of CCD begins with a complete physical examination to look for other conditions that can either mimic CCD or impact the diagnosis.